softprops/lesst/README.md

 This library provides a scala interface for compiling beautiful less css source files into slightly less beauitful css files, lest you actually like repeating your self over and over in css.
 In which case, this library may not be for you.

+### InputSources

-To compile less source code, you apply a `lesst.InputSource[T]` to `lesst.Compile`.
-There are currently two out of the box InputSources available which are implicitly resolved.
+To compile less source code, you apply a `lesst.InputSource[T]` to the `lesst.Compile` object.
+There are currently two out-of-the-box `InputSources` available which are implicitly resolved.

 You can provide a fileName and less source code.